How to Be Successful in Physio

 -

-Keep you focused on outcomes that matter to you.
+Focus on outcomes that matter to you

 If something isn’t right